Percosh/steam-ai-game-suggestion/README.md

 b.
 Steam API Integration
 Retrieves the most recently played games of a user via the Steam API using their Steam ID.

-recommend_by_recently_played function returns the AppIDs of the user's recently played games.
+'son_oynanan_oyuna_oneri' function returns the AppIDs of the user's recently played games.

 c.
 Game Data Retrieval
-fetch_game_info function extracts a game’s description from the Steam store and cleans it of HTML tags.
+'bilgi_cek' function extracts a game’s description from the Steam store and cleans it of HTML tags.

 This data is used to compute similarities between games.

 d.
-Similarity Calculation with TF-IDF recommend_similar_games function calculates similarity scores between a specified game and others using TF-IDF vectorization and cosine similarity.
+Similarity Calculation with TF-IDF 'onerilen_oyun_mantigi' function calculates similarity scores between a specified game and others using TF-IDF vectorization and cosine similarity.

 e.
 User Feedback
 Users can mark recommended games as "Liked" or "Disliked."